 This cake recipe comes in handy when you need to bake a huge cake in one go.
 For those times when you do not feel like making two different cakes, or doubling recipes.
-I got this recipe from Awatif.
+Credit for this recipe go to Awatif.
 It is delicious and does not sacrifice moistness because of its size.

 Baking powder is a mix of acid and alkali.
 It reacts first when it gets in contact with the wet cake batter.
 Carbon dioxide is produced causing it to expand.

-The baking powder then has a second chemical reaction when it is exposed to heat in the oven.
-This causes the cake batter to expand more.
+The baking powder then has a second chemical reaction when exposed to heat in the oven.
+This causes the cake batter to expand even more.
 The air bubbles then set resulting in a tender crumb.

 How to test if the baking powder is still active.

 If you are not sure if the baking powder has expired, put a teaspoonful in a small bowl of water and see if it fizzes.
-If it does, it is good to go.
+If it does, you are good to go.

 This cake fits a rectangular 33 cm by 23cm by 5 cm (12.5 by 9 by 2 inch) baking dish and a round shallow 9 inch (23cm) pan.
 On another occasion, I used two 9 inch sandwich cake tins and had enough batter left over for 12 cupcakes.